The Monthly Strategic Shift: The 60-Minute Ritual That Prevents $30K–$60K in Panic Pivots Every Year

 The pattern: change too incremental to notice weekly, too significant to ignore when revenue drops.

-Most founders adapt when revenue falls.
-Wrong.
-By then, you’ve lost 6-12 months of incremental positioning opportunity.
+Most founders only adapt once revenue starts to fall—by that point, they’ve already lost 6–12 months of incremental positioning opportunity.

-Monthly strategic shifts catch drift while adaptation is cheap.
-5% market shift?
+Monthly strategic shifts catch that drift while adaptation is still cheap.
+For a 5% market shift:

 What shifts: 20% of client requests become “can you also do X?”